Denmark pauses AstraZeneca vaccine jabs to probe blood clots

 Denmark’s Health Authority said its decision was “based on a precautionary principle” and that one person who developed a blood clot after vaccination had died.

 “At present, it cannot be concluded whether there is a link between the vaccine and the blood clots,” authorities said.
-Danish officials did not say if the patient had any underlying conditions and did not provide any other details, including age or gender.
+Danish officials did not say whether the patient had any underlying conditions and did not provide any other details.

+In a statement on Thursday, the European Medicines Agency said “the vaccine’s benefits continue to outweigh its risks and the vaccine can continue to be administered” while a closer evaluation of the blood clot cases continues.

+“There is currently no indication that vaccination has caused these conditions,” the regulator said.
+It said the number of people with blood clots in vaccinated people was no higher than those who hadn’t been inoculated.

 Some doctors pointed out that people now being immunized against COVID-19 are more likely to already have health problems and that it would be difficult to determine whether a vaccine shot is responsible.